England overcome improved SA to win second T20

 While it was a significant improvement on the batting performance at Chelmsford in the first T20, England completed another convincing win with an over to spare.

-In reply, Sophia Dunkley continued her aggression at the top of the order with 23 from 15 balls, Danni Wyatt made 39 and Nat Sciver top-scored with 47 before she was run out.
+Sophia Dunkley continued her aggression at the top of the order with 23 from 15 balls, Danni Wyatt made 39 and Nat Sciver top-scored with 47 before she was run out.

 Sciver was standing in as captain for the injured Heather Knight, who missed out with a hip injury less than a week before the start of the Commonwealth Games.